royg-9595/spring-helloworld/README.md

 ### Adding Helm charts

 Making the docker container ready to be deployed on kubernetes using helm create the necessary charts by running command `helm create {chart name}` in this case the chart name should be same as the the project name in this case `spring-boot-helloworld`.
 This will create a folder with that name and add default chart templates.
+Here is the [link](https://helm.sh/docs/helm/helm_create/) to the documentation of the files created.

 Look the modified code in the `spring-boot-helloworld` directory.
 The files to look at are `templates/deployment.yaml`, `templates/service.yaml`, and `values.yaml`.
 The application is exposed on port `31000` which is defines as the `nodePort` value in the `values.yaml` file.